bhitov/trac/MODERNIZATION_FEATURES.md

 ## Overview

-This document summarizes the five key modernization features added to the Trac legacy system to transform it into a modern, startup-friendly project management platform.
+This document summarizes the seven key modernization features added to the Trac legacy system to transform it into a modern, startup-friendly project management platform.
 Each feature preserves the core business logic while adding contemporary functionality.

 ## Feature 1: REST API